Converting a Foreign Driver’s Licence in the UK

 Understanding UK driving licence codes

 Driving licence codes are small alphanumeric codes representing a specific entitlement restriction or adaptation that applies to the licence holder.
-You can normally find them on the back of your photocard driving licence under the heading 'restrictions.'
+You can typically find them on the back of your photocard driving licence under the heading 'restrictions.'

 • Code 01: The licence holder must wear glasses or contact lenses each time they drive.